stephenhodgkiss/extract-translation-text-from-php-js/README.md

 First, upload and amend the script changing lines 5-7 as necessary for your project.
 It should be in the root of your public folder, so it can read all files in that directory and all sub-directories.

+Now open the script in your browser, once done it shows a summary of what it has done: -

+Done.
+59 translations extracted
+Translation Function: TranslateText
+PHP array file: lang/en.php
+Text only file: lang/en_messages.php

+3. Notes regarding single and double quotes

+The extraction process caters for you using single or double quotes in the function calls.

+If your text contains single quote, then you need to escape them in both PHP and JS instances, regardless if you wrap the text in single or double quotes.

+Examples

+const msg1 = TranslateText('That\'s a beautiful view');
+const msg2 = TranslateText("Where\'s the appointment book?");